 Finally, a quiet and tired response crossed his lips, “Rachel.”

 Relief.
 I actually felt relief for a split second as well.
 I wasn’t crazy.
-Husband was seeing someone else too.
+The husband was seeing someone else too.
 Part of me knew it before I saw the phone numbers on the computer last night.
 My heart knew it.

 There were signs: a black backpack that was carried to and from the car, and laundry being done immediately upon entry in the house.
 There was the pick up truck.
 He told me he would spend the night in the pick up truck because he didn’t want to drink and drive when coming back from the casino; too dangerous for him.
 There were also the late nights, where I stayed home and wondered where he was and when he would be home.
 Not to be forgotten, Husband spent extra time in the bathroom and never left his phone unattended.
 Signs.
 I guess there were other signs too.